 3. What services are provided?

-Anal Dysplasia Clinic MidWest strives to address all aspects of anal dysplasia and HPV-related anal issues.
-ADC provides non-surgical, office-based evaluations and treatments.
+Anal Dysplasia Clinic MidWest strives to address all aspects of Anal Dysplasia and HPV-related anal issues.
+ADC provides office-based evaluations and treatments/surgical procedures.
 Please refer to “Our Services” on the main page of this website.

 4. What types of health insurance does ADC accept?

 Anal Dysplasia Clinic MidWest is an in-network provider for most PPO/POS health plans.
-We do not accept HMO health plans.
+We do not accept HMO health plans, except HMO plans offered by the Presence Healthcare system and Advocate Healthcare system, which require prior approvals obtained by your primary care physician.
+We do accept Medicare coverage as well.
 Please check out the "Insurance" tab on our websites main page for a complete list of insurance plans that are accepted.
-We do ask you to please contact your Insurance provider to verify that we are indeed an in-network provider with your Insurance plan.
+We do ask you to please contact your Insurance provider to verify that we are indeed an in-network provider with your Insurance plan since plans and plan coverages are constantly changed and updated by Insurance Companies.
 Special arrangements may be made if your health plan is out-of-network or if you are paying out of pocket.

 5. What happens if I move out of the area?

-If you move out of the area, a copy of your medical records will be sent to your new physician upon receipt of a signed medical records release form.
+If you move out of the area, a copy of your medical records can be sent to your new physician upon receipt of a signed HIPAA medical records release form.

 6. Is there a co-pay for office visits?